turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_focus/index.md

 ## Example Configurations

-### Collect Cost and Usage Reports from an S3 Bucket
+### Collect cost and usage reports from an s3 bucket

 Collect AWS CUR files stored in an S3 bucket.